secretagentan/project_02_crud_app/readme.md

 - User login feature (nicety)
 - Delay from the time enter key is pressed to when to-do items are rendered to page
 - When a list item spans multiple lines, the "bullet" (delete button) lines up with the bottom line rather than the top
+- Being able to articulate what my code does